pulse-browser/gluon/README.md

 ### Tweemoji

-The cantaloupe icon is from tweemoji.
+The package icon is from tweemoji.

 Copyright 2020 Twitter, Inc and other contributors Code licensed under the MIT License: http://opensource.org/licenses/MIT